 Figure 2.
-Repeatability estimates of foraging efficiency and behavioural parameters in the Long-billed Hermit measured with linear mixed-effects models (Nakagawa and Schielzeth 2010).
+Repeatability estimates of foraging efficiency and behavioral parameters in the Long-billed Hermit measured in control conditions, analyzed with linear mixed-effects models (Nakagawa and Schielzeth 2010).
+Dots represent the value of repeatability coefficient, and bars 95% confidence intervals.

 Figure 3.
-Foraging efficiency in the context of low and high levels of perceived risk of predation.
+Foraging efficiency in the context of low and high levels of perceived risk.
+Data points, boxplot (with median and inter-quartile range) and data distribution are presented.

 Figure 4.
-Foraging efficiency of Long-billed Hermits in regard to their behavioural performance (exploration, risk avoidance and arousal) in the context of low and high levels of perceived risk of predation.
+Foraging efficiency of Long-billed Hermits in regard to their behavioral performance (exploration, risk avoidance and arousal) in the context of low and high levels of perceived risk of predation.
+Regression lines presented with 95% confidence intervals (shadow area).

 4. Discussion

-As we could expect under the risk allocation hypothesis [5,6](Lima and Bednekoff 1999) foraging efficiency of Long-billed Hermits decreased in response to threatening conditions.
-However, behavioural performance in regard to exploration, risk-avoidance and arousal additionally affected the foraging efficiency, interestingly, in a condition-dependent manner.
-These results suggest that a range of strategies instead of a single fixed strategy should be considered, when modelling foraging behaviour in a threatening context.
-The results also highlight the importance of behavioural variability in shaping evolution of foraging strategy.
+As we could expect under the risk allocation hypothesis [5,6] foraging efficiency of Long-billed Hermits decreased in response to threatening conditions.
+However, behavioral performance related to exploration, risk avoidance and arousal, additionally affected the foraging efficiency, and interestingly, it was affected in a condition-dependent manner.
+These results suggest that a range of strategies, instead of a single fixed strategy, should be considered when modelling foraging behavior in a different contexts.
+The results also highlight the importance of behavioral variability in shaping evolution of foraging strategy.

-Despite not being a specific prey target, hummingbirds may be opportunistically hunted by a wide range of predators[31,33–35,43] (e.g. Owen and Cokendolpher 2006; Lorenz 2007; Zenzal et al. 2013; Sazima 2015; Nyffeler et al. 2017).
-That imposes a considerable predation risk and favours evolution of risk-avoidance behaviour.
-Indeed, we found that experimental exposure of an ant, potentially representing just a threat of being bitten (but not eaten), was enough for LBHs to exhibit some behavioural changes.
-Importantly, despite of the threat, birds did forage although with a lower efficiency.
-This places LBHs in a group of species representing so call paradox of risk-allocation hypothesis - in conditions of a frequent predator presence, prey might need to forage actively even though a threat (either potential or real predator) is present [5,6,44](Lima and Bednekoff 1999; Ferrari et al. 2009).
-It is worth to evoke in that context one of assumptions of the risk allocation hypothesis, which is ‘living on the edge’ in terms of meeting energy demands [5,7].
+Despite not being a specific prey target, hummingbirds may be opportunistically hunted by a wide range of predators, including insects [31,33–35,43].
+That imposes a considerable predation risk and favors evolution of vigilance behavior.
+Indeed, we found that experimental exposure of an ant, potentially representing just a risk of being bitten (but not eaten), was enough for LBHs to exhibit some behavioral changes.
+Importantly, despite of the risk, birds did forage although with a lower efficiency.
+This places LBHs in a group of species representing so call paradox of risk-allocation hypothesis - in conditions of a frequent predator presence, prey might need to forage actively even though a threat (either potential or real predator) is present [5,6,44] In that context, it is worth to evoke one of assumptions of the risk allocation hypothesis, which is ‘living on the edge’ in terms of meeting energy demands [5,7].
 This assumption seems to be rarely met in most of animal species used to test the hypothesis so far ([44]).
 Hummingbirds, given their extreme metabolism rate, could be a rare example when the assumption is actually true.

-In control conditions individuals exhibiting more exploratory behaviour had also overall higher efficiency during the foraging visit.
-Reversed pattern was observed for the experimental conditions.
-A simple reason of the reversed pattern could be that each time an individual stopped feeding to change a feeder it had longer time intervals, probably associated with the need to analyse “de novo” the risk situation.
-The fact, that individuals were consistent over the time and context in their exploration suggests that this behaviour may be related to personality [19,22,45,46].
-If indeed the exploratory behaviour examined here is a personality trait, and that trait has different fitness consequences in regard to predation, the predation pressure is likely to shape distribution of exploration phenotypes in the population.
-Although we are not able to test this prediction currently, to encourage future studies, we highlight the role of predators in the evolution of personality [22,47,48].
+In control conditions individuals exhibiting more exploratory behavior had also overall higher efficiency during the foraging visit.
+The opposite pattern was observed for the experimental conditions.
+A simple reason for this shift could be that the time spend when switching feeders was longer under risk conditions, which increased the duration of the visit, probably associated with the need to analyze “de novo” the risk situation.
+Importantly, individuals were consistent over the time in their exploration which could indicate that this behavior is related to personality [19,22,45,46].
+If the exploratory behavior was indeed a personality trait, and that trait had different fitness consequences in regard to predation, the predation pressure is likely to shape distribution of exploration phenotypes in the population.
+Unfortunately, examining bird behavior in limited time and contextual space we are not able to test this prediction currently.
+Nevertheless, to encourage future studies, we highlight potential role of threats in the environment in the evolution of personality [22,47,48].